kechcole/Power-BI-Reports/README.md

 ### 5.2 Queries Determining Winner and Runner-Up.

 Finding the top two candidates and placing them in their own column by filtering them from tables in our next goal.
 We will duplicate the previous query(complete with its steps) twice then have a column containing candidates we need.
-In the first duplicate, **winners**, the winner can easily be identified by changing *Top2Candidate* column formula to select only the top candidate and then expanding to show names.
+In the first duplicate, **winners**, the winner can easily be identified by changing *Top2Candidate* column formula to select only the top candidate and then expanding.

 ```
 Table.MaxN([CandidateDetails],"candidatevotes",1)